-An American dropped the word "Nazi" during a spat at Frankfurt Airport.
+An American dropped the word "Nazi" during a spat at Frankfurt Airport in Germany.
 Police say it was directed at them and are suing her for slander.
-But in a country with freedom of speech, how can this be legal?
+But in a country with freedom of speech, how can this be illegal?

 An angry American traveler found herself plunged into German legal waters this month after allegedly calling federal police officers "Nazis" during a dispute at Frankfurt International Airport.